Maybe It's Time: Recording and composition

-Musically, "Maybe It's Time" is a country ballad written by Isbell and produced by Cooper and Benjamin Rice with additional vocal production by Lady Gaga.
+Musically, "Maybe It's Time" is a folk rock country ballad composed by Cooper, written by Isbell, and produced by Cooper and Benjamin Rice with additional vocal production by Lady Gaga.
 It is heard several times during the film.
 Its central lyrics—"Maybe it's time to let the old ways die"—are a metaphor for many of A Star Is Born's central themes, including dealing with and attaining true love and the "double-edged sword of fame".
 The line is repeated a number of times in the song, accompanied by the line: "It takes a lot to change a man, hell, it takes a lot to try".
 Reviewing the film for the Vox website, Alissa Wilkinson suggests the song's lyrics signal that the Jackson character, including his music, lifestyle, and what he represents, needs to step aside to "make room for others"—in this case Gaga's character Ally.
 The song is performed in the key of G major with a moderate tempo of 80 beats per minute in common time.
 It follows a chord progression of G–C–G–C during the verses and G–Em–D–C–G during the chorus, and the vocals span from B3 to B4.

 The Jackson character sings "Maybe It's Time" for the first time in a drag bar after meeting Ally and seeing her performing a cover of "La Vie en rose".
 Before its production Cooper had reached out to musician Lukas Nelson, with whom he practiced for about a year, learning to play the guitar, and honing his vocal skills.
 "Bradley's ear is already trained and developed because he sings along to his favorite songs and he knows when it sounds bad," Nelson noted.